-Physician loans can be a great product if you itemize your tax returns, have a lot of student loan debt you need to pay back, or believe you can earn more in investing than paying down 4 to 5 percent debt.
+Physician loans can be a great product if you itemize your tax returns, have a lot of student loan debt you need to pay back, or believe you can earn more in investing than paying down 4% to 5% debt.
 Here’s what you should know before using one to buy your next home.

 Characteristics of physician loans

-Here are four key ingredients of a physician loan:
+Here are four key ingredients of a physician home loan:

-- Required down payment is well below 20 percent of the house’s purchase price.
-Some banks will even do 100 percent financing with no money down.
+- Required down payment is well below 20% of the house’s purchase price for borrowers.
+Some banks will even do 100% financing with no money down.

 - Relaxed income documentation.
 Many banks with physician loan programs accept signed offer letters as much as three months ahead of your start date.
 For 1099 or self-employed physicians, banks often require fewer years of tax returns than with conventional mortgages.

-- No private mortgage insurance (PMI), even though your down payment is very low.
+- No private mortgage insurance (PMI), even though your down payment can be very low.

 - Easy treatment of student loans.
 Physician mortgage loan programs expect you to have a lot of student debt.
-They generally use your actual payment under Income-Based Repayment (IBR), Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE).
-Other lenders sometimes take 1 percent of the loan amount and use that in the debt-to-income calculation of what you can afford.
+They generally use your actual monthly payment under Income-Based Repayment (IBR), Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE).
+By contract, other lenders sometimes take 1% of the loan amount and use that in the debt-to-income (DTI) calculation of what you can afford.

 What’s the catch?
-Physician loans usually have higher rates than conventional mortgages where you put down 20 percent of the purchase price.
+Physician loans usually have higher interest rates than conventional loans where you put down 20% of the purchase price.